azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 ## Summary

 In this challenge we have registered four applications in Azure AD.
-Two applications for the front end and two applications for the back end.
-Each front end and backend application is assigned to one environment.
+Two applications for the frontend and two applications for the back end.
+Each frontend and backend application is assigned to one environment.
 We have prepared two GitHub environments and set the necessary secrets to integrate into Azure AD.
-The shared Azure resources and the front end are already deployed to the `dev`and `test`environment.
+The shared Azure resources and the frontend are already deployed to the `dev`and `test`environment.
 Next, we go into the breakout session and roll out the complete application.

 [◀ Previous challenge](./02-challenge.md) | [🔼 Day 5](../README.md) | [Next challenge ▶](./04-challenge.md)